Lee Holdridge: Life and career

 While living in Costa Rica, at age ten, he studied the violin with Hugo Mariani, who was at the time the conductor of the National Symphony Orchestra of Costa Rica.
 He then moved to Boston, where he finished high school and studied composition with Henry Lasker.
+Later in New York he had numerous study consultations with composer Nicolas Flagello as well as composer-lyricist Stephen Sondheim.

-As an adult, Holdridge moved to New York City to continue his music studies and begin his career as a professional composer.
+The move to New York City enabled Holdridge to continue his music studies and begin his career as a professional composer.
 There, he composed chamber works, rock pieces, songs, theater music and background scores for short films, and eventually came to Neil Diamond's notice.
 Diamond then brought Holdridge with him to Los Angeles to write arrangements for his forthcoming albums.
 After several gold and platinum hits, the two collaborated on the Grammy Award winning score for producer/director Hall Bartlett's film adaptation of Jonathan Livingston Seagull.
 Neil Diamond sued Bartlett for cutting much of his music from the film.
 Diamond was also against sharing musical credit with Holdridge; however, the Academy of Motion Picture Arts & Sciences ruled in Holdridge's favor.
 Bartlett was ordered to reinstate the five minutes of Diamond's music score and three of his songs, "Anthem", "Prologue", and "Dear Father", and that the onscreen credits were to state "Music and songs by Neil Diamond", "Background score composed and adapted by Neil Diamond and Lee Holdridge", and "Music supervision by Tom Catalano".

 Holdridge has composed and orchestrated for many films, including: